-One of the most important conductors of his generation.
-He has conducted 36 opera titles: from Puccini, Rossini, Mozart, Massenet, Bizet, Humperdinck and Wagner to Shostakovich, Kurt Weill, and Sciarrino.
+One of the most important conductors of the younger generation.
+He has conducted 39 opera titles: from Puccini, Rossini, Mozart, Massenet, Bizet, Humperdinck and Wagner to Shostakovich, Kurt Weill, and Sciarrino.
 He has collaborated with opera singers including Javier Camarena, Ildar Abdrazakov, Ramón Vargas, Alessandro Corbelli, Irina Lungu, Rebeca Olvera, Xabier Anduaga and John Osborn.
 Specially with Javier Camarena he established a collaboration of many years with future projects in Europe and China.
 The list of his collaborations with stage directors includes Damiano Michieletto, Emilio Sagi, Brigitte Fassbaender, Juergen Flimm and Andrea Moses.

 Strongly linked to the Rossini Opera Festival (ROF) he was the youngest conductor invited by Mo.
 Alberto Zedda to conduct “Il Viaggio a Reims” at 23 years of age.
 In 2017 he returned to Pesaro to conduct the extraordinary concert with Ildar Abdrazakov.
 He was also invited to conduct the ROF’s production of “La Scala di Seta” in a production by stage director Damiano Michieletto on tour in Oman.
 His next return is now scheduled for August 2021.
 Other future projects include Chicago, Mexico, Italy, Germany, and Spain.

 In Germany Lopez-Reynoso held the position of Deputy Music Director for two years at Staatstheater Braunschweig.
 Here he became the first artist to both conduct and sing in the same programme in the history of German music.